cg-dot/oai-reverse-proxy/docs/pow-captcha.md

 proxy.
 This can increase the cost of denial of service attacks and slow down automated abuse.

-When configured, users access the challenge UI and request a proof of work.
-The server will generate a challenge according to the difficulty level you have set.
+When configured, users access the challenge UI and request a token.
+The server sends a challenge to the client, which asks the user's browser to find a solution to the challenge that meets a certain constraint (the difficulty level).
+Once the user has found a solution, they can submit it to the server and get a user token valid for a period you specify.

-The user can then start the worker to solve the challenge.
-Once the challenge is solved, the user can submit the solution to the server.
-The server will verify the solution and issue a temporary token for that user.
+The proof-of-work challenge uses the argon2id hash function.

 ## Configuration